jk-labs-inc/auto-buy-contract/README.md

 ## AutoBuyContract

-a contract that uses any and all native currency it is sent to and buy from a Uniswap pool.
+a contract that uses any and all native currency it is sent to buy from a Uniswap pool.

 ---